mysensors/NodeManager/README.md

     void setInitialValue(int value);
     // if greater than 0, send a pulse of the given duration in ms and then restore the output back to the original value (default: 0) void setPulseWidth(int value);
+    // define which value to set to the output when set to on (default: HIGH) void setOnValue(int value);
 ~~~

 #### SensorSwitch / SensorDoor / SensorMotion